Charles L. McNary: Legal career

 While still partnered with his brother, McNary began teaching property law at Willamette University College of Law in the spring of 1899 and courting Jessie Breyman.
 In 1908, he was hired as its dean to replace John W. Reynolds.
 As dean, he worked to enlarge the school and secure additional classroom space.
 He recruited prominent local attorneys to serve on the faculty and increased the size of the school from four graduates in 1908 to 36 in 1913, his last year as dean.

-In his drive to make Willamette's law school one of the top programs on the West Coast, he had it re-located from leased space in office buildings to the university campus.
+In his drive to make Willamette's law school one of the top programs on the West Coast, McNary had it relocated from leased space in office buildings to the university campus.